-So far, the data in this section have shown that the distinction between cj and dj forms can be explained using the constituency-based approach.
-The following section will present data that are potentially problematic for this approach.
+So far, the data in this section has shown that the distinction between cj and dj forms can be explained using the constituency-based approach.
+The following section will present data that is potentially be problematic for this approach.

-2.2 Potentially problematic data for the constituency-based approach
+2.2.
+Data that can potentially be problematic for the constituency-based approach

-In the future tense and the perfect tense, there is no morphological contrast between the cj form and the dj form, as shown in (18b,d,f,h).
-If the verb were clause-final, we would not expect the ungrammaticality of these examples.
-This contrast in the distribution of the dj form has also been noted in Baumbach (1987:221).
-We will revisit this issue in section 5.
+In the future tense and the perfect tense, there is no morphological contrast between the cj form and the dj form as shown in (18b, d).
+If the position of a verb is at the end of a clause (i.e. clause-final position), we wouldn't expect ungrammaticality of these examples.
+This contrast in the distribution of the dj form has also been noted in Baumbach (1987: 221); we will revisit this issue in section 5.

-(18) No morphological contrast in the dj form in the future and perfect tense
+(18) No morphological contrast in the dj form in future and perfect..

 a. ú tá dyá múndzú:kù 'He will eat tomorrow' (cj)

 b. wa ta dya mundzuku (dj)

-c. u ta yi: dya 'He will eat it' (cj)
+c. u ta yi: dya 'He will it eat' (cj)

 d. wa ta yi: dya (dj)

 e. ú dyílè tò:lò 'He has eaten yesterday' (cj)

-f. wa dyile tolo (dj) 1
+f. wa dyile tolo $(dj)^1$

 g. u yi dyi:le 'He has eaten it' (cj)

 h. wa yi dyi:le (dj)

 In the future tense, temporal adverbs can be fronted and only the cj form is allowed (19a,b).
-The morphological contrast is neutralised and the dj form causes ungrammaticality, as in (19c).
+The morphological contrast is neutralized as in (19c).
 The same pattern is found in past tense sentences (19d-f).
-Note that this pattern is the opposite of the pattern observed in the present tense (19g-i).
+Note that this pattern is opposite from the pattern observed in the present tense (19g-i).